System-Engineering-Group-9/system-engineering-group-9.github.io/docs/implementation.md

 ## Overview

 Our project aims to reduce the burden of generating lesson materials for teachers as well as create an entertaining environment where students can both learn and enjoy themselves by playing a game with their cohort.
-The use case of our project and its target audience has been constantly kept in mind during the development process; hence we have made several design choices to make our project as accessible and easy to use for our target audience as possible.
+The use case of our project and its target audience has been constantly kept in mind during the development process; hence we have made sevral design choices to make our project as accessible and easy to use for our target audience as possible.
 This is achieved by using quantized AI models, optimized rendering pipelines and a lightweight networking solution.

 ## Technologies